avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:
+May 20th, 2020: After receiving a solution from one of the previous team members, I continued with the rest of the setup.
+Very few steps given in the instructions worked as intended, and numerous packages had to be installed in alternative ways.
+I emailed the previous group to ask whether my process was adequate or if it might cause further problems.
+I also asked whether a Sense HAT was necessary for the program to work.
+Dr. Ghassemi created an AWS Lightsail instance on which I will initialize the data-ingenstion layer - I'll begin working on that tomorrow.

 May 19th, 2020: I received the go-ahead from Dr. Ayres to submit our project proposal to the MSGC, along with some additional specifications which I am currently working on.
 I have also received the raspberry pi.
 I initially had some issues getting it to recognize MSU's network, but I eventually got it to work via ethernet.
 I also encountered a problem causing the file system to crash after restarting the system, but I believe I have it working after a full-upgrade.
 I now have another problem installing MySQL due to my Raspbian Buster installation not being supported.
 I have found no solution and will contact Dr. Ghassemi.

 May 18th, 2020: I have not received the raspberry pi yet.
 I have been going over the code given to me by Dr. Ghassemi.